leeyp2009/ypli.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* B.S. in Applied Physics, Department of Physics, Huazhong University of Science and Technology (HUST), 2005-2009
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Theoretical Physics, Department of Physics (Department of Astronomy), Xiamen University, 2011-2016

 Work experience
 ======